 As an American, this recipe looks nowhere close to what I consider pudding to be.
 If you’re from the UK, these pudding bites from Vegan Punks would be a lot more familiar to your definition of pudding.

-45. Vegan Christmas Sugar Cookies
+45. Christmas Sugar Cookies

 I almost forgot to mention that you can make sugar cookies with whatever Christmas cookie cutters you want.
 Here’s a vegan Christmas sugar cookie recipe from Vegan in the Freezer.